CPS2RL/TSN_Overload/README.md

-## Weakly-Hard Real-Time Flow Scheduling in Time-Sensitive Networks.
+# Weakly-Hard Real-Time Flow Scheduling in Time-Sensitive Networks.

- We are synthesizing Gate Control List (GCL) for Time Aware Shaper (TAS).
+This repository contains the source code and the raw data files to test and reproduce the RTAS 2026 paper, "Weakly-Hard Real-Time Flow Scheduling in Time Sensitive Networks".

-### Objective of the Paper
+## Objective of the Paper
 This paper addresses the challenge of scheduling traffic in Time-Sensitive Networking (TSN) systems where flows can tolerate a bounded number of deadline misses.
-Instead of enforcing strict hard real-time guarantees for every packet, we incorporate weakly-hard timing constraints—expressed as (m, K) or equivalently (w, h)—which allow controlled deadline violations while maintaining system stability.
+Instead of enforcing strict hard real-time guarantees for every packet, we incorporate weakly-hard timing constraints—expressed as (m, K) or equivalently (w, h)—--which allow controlled deadline violations while maintaining system stability.
 The goal is to synthesize efficient Gate Control Lists (GCLs) for the IEEE 802.1Qbv Time-Aware Shaper by ensuring all mandatory packets meet their deadlines while maximizing how many optional packets can be successfully transmitted.

-### Optimization Model
+## Scheduling Algorithms
-We develop an ILP-based scheduling formulation that separates packets into mandatory and optional categories.
-Mandatory packets must always meet their deadlines, while optional packets are served only if resources permit.
-The optimization assigns weights to optional packets so that more important flows can be prioritized.
-The model ultimately aims to schedule as many optional packets as possible without compromising the timing guarantees of mandatory traffic.
+We developed two algorithms to synthesize Gate Control Lists (GCLs): (a) Lazy Search and (b) an ILP-based approach.
+In both methods, packets are classified as mandatory or optional.
+Mandatory packets must always meet their deadlines to ensure system correctness, whereas optional packets are transmitted only when sufficient resources are available.
+The Lazy Search algorithm is scalable and but inefficient in resource utilization, leading to lower admission of optional packets.
+In contrast, the ILP-based approach jointly optimizes scheduling and resource allocation, resulting in higher admissibility of optional packets.